elipapa/markdown-cv/index.md

 ---
 # Max Bautista Perpinyà
 <div id="myself">
 PhD student in the History and Philosophy of Science.
 Interested in Open Science as reform movement of academia.
 Cofounder of the Journal of Trial and Error.
-Based in Brussels, Belgium.
+Based in Brussels.
 </div>
 <div id="webaddress">
 <a href="mailto:maximilia.bautista@uclouvain.be">maximilia.bautista@uclouvain.be</a>